wp-plugins/simple-popup/readme.txt

 Also Please Install  Tinymce advanced plugin after installing tinemce advanced plugin you have more advanced options available on your visual editor.

 == Changelog ==
+**Version 1.2**

+This is the third version of this plugin, Cookies bug is fixed.

 **Version 1.1**

 This is the second version of this plugin new option called "Floating Box" is added which allows you to choose either you want the popup box to scroll with the user or just stay at center of browser window.